SenseLogic/LINK/README.md

 ## Limitations

 *   Routes can't be added to the root sitemap file.
-*   Sitemap subfolder paths must end with a slash character.
+*   Folder paths must end with a slash character.
 *   The language code must be placed immediately after the domain : `https://example.com/{languageCode}/...`

 ## Version